OnlyAlilSlow/ESX-RedZone/README.md

 Upon death, a respawn timer appears and the player is revived at a random zone point.

 🛠️ Support & Contributions
-Issues: Use the GitHub Issues tab.
+Issues: Use the GitHub Issues tab

 PRs: Welcome!